pherbke/studentVC/README.md

 ## Project Attribution

-Patrick Herbke is a Research Associate at [SNET](https://www.tu.berlin/snet) TU Berlin.
+Patrick Herbke is a Research Associate at [SNET](https://www.tu.berlin/snet) TU Berlin, headed by Prof. Dr. Axel Küpper.
 This project was completed during the Internet of Services Lab (IoSL) course in winter term 2024/25.
+This work was done in collaboration with Christopher Ritter as part of the IDunion project.
 ## Documentation & Demo

 - [📱 Demo Video](https://tubcloud.tu-berlin.de/s/NWB76D3fynL6qAB) - Watch the Student Wallet in action demonstration